By James Eliot, Markets & Finance Editor

 What Is Employee Surveillance?

 In a practical sense, think of employee surveillance like a smart thermostat learning a family’s habits to optimize comfort and energy use.
 However, instead of merely responding to temperature changes, companies are now actively collecting data on how employees interact with their digital environments.
-These insights can lead to efficient workflows but also present formidable challenges around privacy rights.
+These insights can lead to efficient workflows but also present formidable challenges around privacy rights, especially as seen in discussions around how industry leaders like Google manage data collection.

 How Employee Surveillance Works in Practice